 \section{Method}

-In this section, we clarify the research problem and describe the framework.
+In this section, we first clarify the research problem and the overall framework.
+Then we elaborate on two layers of \ourm{}: (1) the coarse-grained policy formulation, and (2) the fine-grained policy learning.
+Finally, we describe the policy library in \ourm{}.

-\textbf{Problem Formalization.} We formalize the CRL problem in the goal-oriented RL framework \cite{chen2022near,colas2022autotelic}.
+\paragraph{Problem Formalization.} Our goal is to use the LLM's powerful reasoning ability to enhance the capability of CRL agents.
+We formalize the CRL problem in the goal-oriented RL framework \cite{chen2022near,colas2022autotelic}.
 The agent perceives not only the current state of the environment but is also provided with a specific goal $g \in \mathcal{G}$, where $\mathcal{G}$ represents the space of possible goals.
 For task $i$ and its corresponding goal sequence $\mathbf{g}^i=(g^i_1,\cdots,g^i_m)$, the agent's objective is to learn a policy $\pi^i(s^i)$ that effectively maps each state $s^i$ to an appropriate action $a^i$.
-The aim is to maximize the expected cumulative reward over time, guided by the sum of the extrinsic reward $R^i(s^i, a^i, s^{\prime i})$ and the intrinsic rewards $(R^{\prime i}(s^i, a^i, s^{\prime i}, g^i_1), \cdots, R^{\prime i}(s^i, a^i, s^{\prime i}, g^i_m))$ \cite{nat2019intrinsic}, where $s^{\prime i}$ represents the next state in the task $i$.
+The aim of the agent is to maximize the expected cumulative reward over time, guided by the sum of the extrinsic reward $R^i(s^i, a^i, s^{\prime i})$ and the intrinsic rewards $(R^{\prime i}(s^i, a^i, s^{\prime i}, g^i_1), \cdots, R^{\prime i}(s^i, a^i, s^{\prime i}, g^i_m))$ \cite{nat2019intrinsic}, where $s^{\prime i}$ represents the next state in the task $i$.
 The former is determined by the environment and is usually sparse.
 The latter is typically defined so that the agent receives a reward if it achieves the given goal.